-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - regular reviews by the Resources Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; - identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of governors; - regular reviews by the Finance Committee reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - clearly defined purchasing (asset purchase or capital investment) guidelines. - delegation of authority and segregation of duties; - identification and management of risks.

-The board of trustees has decided not to appoint an auditor for this purpose.
-However, the trustees have appointed S Pitts, a trustee, to carry out a programme of internal checks.
+The board of Governors has decided not to appoint an auditor for this purpose.
+However, the governors have asked the Resources committee to carry out a programme of internal checks.
+This has been chosen due to the Ofsted report and time constraints based on offering support for the school in its post Ofsted recovery.

-The reviewer's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
-The internal auditor reports to the board of governors twice a year on the operation of the systems of control and on the discharge of the board of governors' financial responsibilities.
-The internal auditor has delivered his schedule of work as planned.
-In particular the checks carried out in the current period included:
+The Resources committee's role includes giving advice on financial and other matters and performing a range of checks on the academies trusts financial and other systems.
+In particular, the checks carried out in the current period included: